seal-runtime/seal/docs/reference/std/process.md

 `local process = require("@std/process")`

-Library for running child processes.
+Library for running other programs as child processes.

+To immediately terminate the current program, use `process.exit`.

+To execute a shell command, use `process.shell`.

+To start a program and wait for it to terminate, use `process.run`.

+To start a long-running program in parallel, use `process.spawn`.

 ## Usage